AshKyd/skylinestimes/src/site/posts/2020-05-02-cities-in-a-snap-panic-edition.md

 The competition was close, but with 10 minutes remaining things started to firm up with [EclipseChris](https://www.twitch.tv/EclipseChris) in the lead with 7.5k, to runner up [Irishh\_](https://www.twitch.tv/Irishh_)'s 4.5k.

-With three minutes to spare and Irishh* catching up, EclipseChris took desperate measures and dropped taxes to zero.
-At this point his high density residential became a runaway train to win the round with 10798 pops to Irishh*'s 7211, and PumpkinHead_Live's 5150.
+With three minutes to spare and Irishh catching up, EclipseChris took desperate measures and dropped taxes to zero.
+At this point his high density residential became a runaway train to win the round with 10798 pops to Irishh's 7211, and PumpkinHead_Live's 5150.

 ## Round 2